 Confirmatory Analyses

 The main goal of the analysis was to examine the test-retest reliability of the STRAQ-1, but longitudinal measurement invariance across time points must be established before conducting test-retest reliability (Chen, 2008).
 We first assessed the longitudinal measurement invariance of each of the four STRAQ-1 subscales across two-time points.
 We then ran the test-retest analysis.
 The R scripts of the analysis are available on the project’s OSF page: https://osf.io/mr8n3/.
+All reported analyses were preregistered unless specified otherwise.

 Longitudinal Measurement Invariance